Zveaga/bankist_site/README.md

 # Bankist Site
-This project is a simple banking website to demonstrate the use of the DOM tree features such as event propagation and event delegation.
+This project is a simple banking website to demonstrate DOM tree features such as event propagation and event delegation.

 ## How to run